 At the House of Art in Ústí nad Labem, Nikola Ivanov further develops a video work that was presented last year under the title Everything Is Absolutely Fine at the exhibition The Invisible City at the AMU Gallery in Prague.
 The artist has further transformed the original footage of this film into a monumental seven-channel installation that dominates the entire space of Gallery 1.
-Over an area of nearly fifty meters, the gallery walls transform into a dynamic structure that captivatingly disrupts the viewer’s spatial orientation and draws them into a narrative of a journey where memories intertwine with the present, memory plunges into the future, and the receding horizon opens up a perspective of exciting vistas.
-The exhibition The World Turns and Water Falls at the House of Art in Ústí nad Labem is a poetic visual poem composed of emotions, fears, losses, beginnings, and a journey that
+Over an area nearly fifty meters long, the gallery walls transform into a dynamic structure that captivatingly disrupts the viewer’s sense of spatial orientation and draws them into a narrative of a journey where memories intertwine with the present, memory plunges into the future and the receding horizon opens up the prospect of the end as the only possible beginning.

 “I’ll reach the river, even though I don’t remember a river ever flowing through this city.